Sheriff: Cookeville man accused of trying to murder his wife

 Deputies reportedly discovered evidence in the home that Matthew Swallows strangled his wife.

-She was transported to Cookeville Regional Medical Center and is expected to be okay.
+She was transported to Cookeville Regional Medical Center and is expected to be OK.

 Additional evidence at the home led investigators to determine Swallows intended to murder his wife, according to the sheriff.